1990

 be with my wife and little boy.[20]"

-At that time he still was trying to save his marriage.
-When there wasn't
+At that time he was still trying to save his marriage.
+But when there wasn't

-anything to save anymore things sounded quite differently:
+anything to save anymore, things sounded quite different.

 "I cheated my wife.
 Often.
 You make yourself blind and you go